AdrianRossouw/daemon-co-za/_posts/articles/2014-03-16-post-mortem-real-time-fridge-poetry-48-hours.md

 I _think_ I finally tracked it down yesterday to not removing socket.io handlers on disconnect, but I can't really be sure until I have lots of people connecting to the server.
 We'll see if the embedded fridge above holds.

+__Oh yeah, totally wrong. much worse now. it seems to run out of memory.
+I have a script restarting it every few minutes until I can fix it.__

 ### Yeah, no ... i'm not making a screencast right now.